vulonkaaz/random-scripts/README.md

 select a song or an album from your music library and play it with mpd, one of my favourite scripts

+### intclock.sh

+show the hour in multiple timezones as well as the calendar